Updated on 24 February, 2021 by Abu Sakib

 The combination of Apollo client, Dgraph, and GraphQL Code Generator is a fab, mostly declarative way to build.
 The code generation and types mean I get instant feedback as I iterate.
 I get per GraphQL query, typed React hooks — no more generic

 useQuery.
 Intellisense kicks in on the query results and I can layout from the GraphQL result types without thinking.
 And, best of all, Typescript gives me a red squiggle if I ever break anything.
+Here is an example of using Apollo, React, and Typescript together, plus a walkthrough of how I used this stack to build a Discuss clone.

-I know, I know … there are all kinds of other fun frameworks, and I'm hardly the coolest kid in the playground with React+Typescript, but for me, it works.
+I know, I know… there are all kinds of other fun frameworks, and I’m hardly the coolest kid in the playground with React+Typescript, but for me, it works.

 I spend time here.
 If you play with GraphQL, you will too.